zl2860/zl2860.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a PhD student in Epidemiology and Biostatistics at Peking University School of Oncology.
-My research interests include health data science, computational biology and cancer epidemiology.
-Currently I mainly focus on gastric cancer related research topics.
+I am a PhD student specializing in Epidemiology and Biostatistics at Peking University School of Oncology.
+My research is primarily focused on health data science, computational biology, and cancer epidemiology, with a particular emphasis on gastric cancer.
+Outside of my academic pursuits, I am passionate about bodybuilding and strength training, including powerlifting.
 {style="text-align: justify;"}